TimurAsayonok/get-in-backend/README.md

-# GetInBackend :computer:
+# Get In backend :computer:

-GetInBackend is the server part for the mobile application [GetIn](https://github.com/TimurAsayonok/GetInMobileApp) - GetIn.
+Get In backend is the server part for the mobile application [Get In](https://github.com/TimurAsayonok/get-in-mobile-app) - GetIn.
 At the moment, the basic methods are implemented.

 **For the user**: